 Since 2017, over 1 million Rohingya Muslims, an ethnic minority in Myanmar, have been forcibly displaced due to violence.
-In 2021, approximately 914,000 of these people are living in a refugee camp in Cox’s Bazar in Bangladesh.
-Notably, nearly 50% of this refugee population are children under the age of 12.
+In 2021, it's estimated that 877,710 people are living in a refugee camp in Cox’s Bazar in Bangladesh.
+Notably, over 50% of this refugee population is children.

 In Bangladesh, there are opportunities for medically trained volunteers to complete four-week placements in refugee camps, where you might work in an infectious disease clinic, or train local refugees as community health workers.
 Non-medical volunteers can volunteer in youth development, where you will tutor refugee children in basic English and academic subjects.
 These placements are a minimum of six months, to promote sustainability.

 The majority of the almost half a million refugees in Kenya are from neighboring Somalia and South Sudan.
-Within Kenya, 44% of refugees reside in Dadaab, and 40% in Kakuma, meaning these are the primary areas where volunteers are needed.
+Within Kenya, around 224,000 refugees reside in Dadaab, and 204,000 in Kakuma, meaning these are the primary areas where volunteers are needed.

 Volunteer opportunities in Kenya include teaching in schools, medical care, and assisting with basic needs and donation distribution.
-There are also opportunities for volunteers with community development skills to help refugees integrate to their new surroundings.
+There are also opportunities for volunteers with community development skills to help refugees integrate into their new surroundings.